Antique Gaudy Welsh Hand Painted Creamer "Oyster" Pattern, 1820-1860

 Product Weight: 4 ounces

 Material: English Staffordshire Earthenware

 Origin: Britain, England

 Color: Cobalt blue, russet, touches of pink luster (appearance of copper when overglaze is applied).

 Condition: Previously owned - used.
 Condition is consistent with age.
 No chips or repairs.
 Most of colors are still vibrant.
 Color on rim is partially worn.
 Small rough spot on rim.
 Small nick on on rim of base.
-Crazing on surface which is normal and expected with the Gaudy Welsh pottery.
+Crazing on interior and exterior surface which is normal and expected with the Gaudy Welsh pottery.